PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 06:59:43
+Last updated: 2024-04-05 07:00:16
-Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin